-Action Responsible Officer Date Completed Staff consultation through Trade Unions if applicable Not applicable Trade Union consultation if applicable Not applicable Stakeholder consultation if applicable Consultation with Chair of the Tenant Scrutiny Panel and Secretary of the Tenant Scrutiny Panel March 2024 Equality analysis carried out on the intranet This is not a new Policy.
+Action Responsible Officer Date Completed Staff consultation through Trade Unions if applicable Not applicable Trade Union consultation if applicable Not applicable Stakeholder consultation if applicable The Unreasonable Behaviour Policy was consulted on with OVF.
+Not other major changes.
+January 2025 Equality analysis carried out on the intranet This is not a new Policy.
 Impact on equality is embedded within the Code and the Policy has been reviewed/changed to reflect this.
-March 2024
+A separate EA has been completed for the Unreasonable Behaviour Policy March 2024